derricks/derricks.github.io/magpie.md

 And so I decided to strategize specifically with a focus being able to solve all 6 puzzles in a Magpie issue within the month solvers are given.
 Here are steps on my journey.
 (Note that much of this advice applies to the _Listener_ puzzle as well.)

+## Why Are These So Hard?
+So they're more daunting than most cryptics, but why?
+Over the time I've done them, here are some of the items I've noticed.

+  - The mechanics are hard.
+These sort of transformations are very common:
+    - Clues might have an extra letter
+    - Clues might need a letter inserted
+    - Clues might have "misprints" that need to be corrected
+    - Entries might need to be entered scrambled
+    - Some variation of "you don't know where the entries will go for a while"
+    - Some sort of encoding/decoding
+    - and various others.
+This is all before you get to the final part of the puzzle, which often involves the solved grid and instructions you've unearthed as you've solved.

+  - The themes are hard: old TV shows, various songs, transit lines from large cities, history, allusions to books, physics diagrams, and more have all been themes.

+  - The vocabulary is hard.
+The general American mindset is that an entry should be defensible across a few dictionaries and relatively common.
+The Magpie (and Listener) mindset is: this is the dictionary we use, and anything in it is fair game.
+For example:
+    - The alternate spelling of a mnemonic for Gregorian chants
+    - Lots of words from the Scots dialect
+    - Family/genus names for plants around the world
+    - Plants that only grow in one area
+    - Currencies, both modern and historic
+    - Many types of fish
+    - Many types of slang for money
+    - etc.

+ -  They're British
+   -  As an American, I simply don't have ready access to British culture and common knowledge
+   -  For the kind of person who solves Magpies, I think the British educational experience is much broader than the American one.

 ## _Chambers_
 The _Listener_ puzzles often have a little blurb that says "_[Chambers](https://chambers.co.uk)_ is the primary reference."
 This is not just "hey, did you know about this dictionary?" this is a toned-down indication that you 100% need a copy of the _Chambers_ dictionary.
 I have the physical version and the app, but the app is invaluable for its ability to do wild-card searches and anagrams.
-(Do you think that's cheating?
-You do you, but you will find the vocabulary in Magpie intense.)
-The American attitude to cryptic crossword entries is that entries should be relatively familiar and defensible across a few dictionaries.
-Magpie's attitude is "this is the reference dictionary and everything in it is fair game."
-There are so many weird words in
-_Chambers_ that I often find myself trying out a word I don't know, and, lo!, it's an entry in _Chambers_.
-For instance, I was pretty sure that a clue was instructing me to anagram the letters AOUEUE.
-I couldn't imagine that was a word, but I tried it in the anagram finder to be sure.
-Turns out, EUOUAE is an _alternate_ spelling of a medieval musical mnemonic for Gregorian chants.

-That part above where I say "you do you" about looking up stuff?
-It's still true, but just know what you're up against.
-And maybe you knew that mnemonic; how up are you on the local names for flora around the world?
-Or the many many ... many ... words that are types of fish?

 ## Start Memorizing
 Succeeding at Magpies (or any puzzle with clues, probably) is having a wide array of knowledge you can quickly draw on.
 Here's a list of things I've either memorized or on my list to memorize.